JustinSDK/dotSCAD/docs/lib3x-sf_curve.md

 - `thickness` : The thickness of the model.
 - `depth` : The depth of the image.
 Default to half of `thickness`.
 - `invert` : Inverts height values of the image.
 Default to `false`.
+- `convexity` : Integer.
+This parameter is needed only for correct display of the object in OpenCSG preview mode.
+It has no effect on the polyhedron rendering.
+For display problems, setting it to 10 should work fine for most cases. **Since:** 3.3

 ## Examples